Revelation 2 – 3

 3. “The beginning of the creation of God”.
 Everything connected with the first man has failed, including the church which ends in Laodicea, but Christ in resurrection began a new creation, and it can never fail!

 ¶ 15 I know thy works, that thou art neither cold nor hot; I would thou wert cold or hot.
 16 Thus because thou art lukewarm, and neither cold nor hot, I am about to spue thee out of my mouth. v.15 Rebuke.
-Lukewarmness is neutrality, which is really complete indifference to Christ.
-The Lord would prefer love, but would even rather have hatred over indifference.
+Lukewarmness is neutrality, or indifference to Christ.
+The Lord would prefer love (warmth), but would even rather have hatred (coldness) over indifference.
 It is on account of this repugnant indifference that, like eating a cherry and spewing out the pit, Laodicea will be formally disowned by Christ at the rapture; she will be left behind.
+However, there is a path for faith even in Laodicea.
+There are also many true believers that are influenced by her lukewarm spirit, and we all must avoid the insidious danger of having a Laodicean attitude!

 17 Because thou sayest, I am rich, and am grown rich, and have need of nothing, and knowest not that “thou” art (1) the wretched and (2) the miserable, and (3) poor, and (4) blind, and (5) naked; v.17 Two assessments.
 First we have the Church’s assessment.
+Rather than receive a commendation from the Lord, Laodicea commends herself.
 Note that while Philadelphia doesn’t say anything, Laodicea boasts.
 The lukewarm church says “I am rich”.
-They are spiritually rich, with a great deal of gift and truth.
-But it is only head-knowledge.
+In fact, in an outward sense they are rich, with a great deal of gift and truth.
+But it is only a matter of intellect and of the outward appearance.
 She also says “I am grown rich”.
 Not only do they take credit for what they had, but also for how they got it.
 They conclude that the church “has need of nothing”; i.e. she is completely self-sufficient.
 But then we have the Lord’s assessment.
 The church in Laodicea was unaware of their true spiritual condition (Judges 16:20, Matt.
 25:3).
 The Lord gives His fivefold assessment.
-The lukewarm church is: (1) “wretched”, or at the end of oneself, having utterly failed every attempt to find satisfaction, (2) “miserable” or pitiable, in such a bad condition that it draws pity or mercy from others, (3) “poor”, or possessing nothing of spiritual value, (4) “blind” to their state and the Lord’s glory, and (5) “naked”, with their condition exposed before the eye of God; destitute of divine and practical righteousness.
+The lukewarm church is: (1) “wretched”, or in an extremely sad outcome of events, (2) “miserable” or pitiable, in such a bad condition that it draws pity or mercy from others, (3) “poor”, or possessing nothing of spiritual value, (4) “blind” to their state and the Lord’s glory, and (5) “naked”, with their condition exposed before the eye of God; destitute of divine and practical righteousness.

 18 I counsel thee to buy of me (1) gold purified by fire, that thou mayest be rich; and (2) white garments, that thou mayest be clothed, and that the shame of thy nakedness may not be made manifest; and (3) eye-salve to anoint thine eyes, that thou mayest see. v.18 Exhortation to Buy.
 The tone here is very tender.
 If they would take it, the Lord’s counsel would meet their needs.
 The exhortation is to “buy”.
 A solemn transaction between the soul and God must be made.
 They were to buy three things: